 Under Section 16(a) of the Exchange Act, M&T's directors and our Section 16 reporting officers, and persons who beneficially own more than 10% of M&T's outstanding shares of common stock are required to report their beneficial ownership of the common stock and any changes in that beneficial ownership to the SEC and the NYSE.
-M&T believes that these filing requirements were satisfied by all of its directors and Section 16 reporting officers during 2016, with the exception of one transaction each that was reported late for Messrs.
-Darren King, Sadler and Salamone.
+M&T believes that these filing requirements were satisfied by all of its directors and Section 16 reporting officers during 2017.
 In making the foregoing statement, M&T relied on copies of the reporting forms received by it or on the written representations from such reporting persons that no additional forms were required to be filed under the applicable rules of the SEC.